 Real THC Caps: Extract & Refine

-****NEWS FLASH**** Medical Marijuana will be legal in USA on Jan 20, 2017 ...On Aug 11, 2016, a few hours after the DEA refused to reschedule pot, Clinton said she would change pot to a schedule 2 drug.
+****NEWS FLASH**** Medical Marijuana will be legal in USA on Jan 20, 2017 ...On Aug 11, 2016, a few hours after the DEA refused to reschedule pot, a Clinton staff member said she would change pot to a schedule 2 drug.

 This is a proposal to enable medical pot users

 to purchase their THC capsules in at their local

 without a Dr's letter, or Medical card and

 I envision that the 15 states that have medical pot laws would not be changed.
 Instead, users would have a alternate choice of how they want to obtain their medical pot.

 Thirty years ago I had cancer and was given (probably by the NIMH ) real THC capsules which was refined into 100% THC from low grade pot.
 I was given the THC to test out to see if pot helped cancer patients.